Phase Boundary of Nuclear Matter in Magnetic Field: Skyrmion Crystal Phase Boundary

 Now we tackle the main issue: at finite $\mu_{\rm B}$ and $B$, what is the critical $\mu_{\rm B} $ for the Skyrmion crystal phase to be the ground state, competing with $\mu_{\text{CSL}}$.
 In the Skyrmion description of baryons, the spatial integration of $J_{\text{B}}^{0}$ from eq.~\eqref{eq:JB} proves an integer $N_{\text{B}}$ independent of $A_{\mu}$.
 It originates from the $l\wedge l\wedge l$ term, which vanishes in the CSL case.
 Such essential difference is epitomized by the distinction bewteen $\pi_{3}(S^{3})$ of Skyrmion and $\pi_{1}(S^{1})$ of CSL.
 To draw their comparison on the phase diagram, we focus on the $N_{\text{B}}=1$ case because the nucleation starts from a single Skyrmion.
 To have a stable Skyrmion solution evading the Derrick's scaling law, we further incorporate the Skyrme term in the Lagrangian:

 We would address the nuanced scaling law modified by $B$ in the subsequent Sec.~\ref{sec:op2}, where the dimensionless Skyrme parameter $s$ is varied to explore the model dependent (or independent) nature of our conclusion.
-For now, we would take the fixed value $s=4.84$, as well as $f_{\pi}=54\text{ MeV}$ and $m_{\pi}=138\text{ MeV}$, following the original work \cite{Adkins:1983ya} that determines the $s$ by fitting the experimental data of the nucleon mass.
+For now, we would take the fixed value $s=4.84$, coming from fitting the experimental data of the nucleon mass~\cite{Adkins:1983hy}.
 Of course such fitting already means the phase boundary ends at the $\mu_c\left(B=0\right)=m_N$.
 The question is how such a phase boundary extends for $B \neq 0$.

 In our preceding work ~\cite{Chen:2023jbq}, the gauged Skyrme model with Lagrangian $\mathcal{L}_{\text{ChPT}}+\mathcal{L}_{\text{Skyr}}$ had been solved for the same scenario of $A_{\mu}$ but $\mu_{\rm B}$ was NOT included.
 The present work further incorporates a finite $\mu_{\rm B}$ among the $\mathcal{O}\left(p^{4}\right)$ Lagrangian